 African Photojournalism Database

-He has participated in numerous exhibitions and his work has been showed in galleries such as the French Institute (Rabat), Rétine argentique (Marseille), the Fondation Alliances (Casablanca), the Fotofilmic gallery (Vancouver), Le 18 (Marrakech), the Tate Modern (London), the National Library (Rabat), Les Nuits photographiques d'Essaouira or the Visual Voice Gallery (Montreal).
+M'hammed's work has been showed nationally and internationally in galleries and museums such as Casa Arabe (Madrid, Spain), MAXXX Project Space (Sierre, Switzerland), the French Institute (Rabat, Morocco), Rétine argentique (Marseille, France), the Fondation Alliances (Casablanca, Morocco), Fotofilmic gallery (Vancouver, Canada), Le 18 (Marrakech, Morocco), Tate Modern (London, UK), National Library (Rabat, Morocco), Les Nuits photographiques (Essaouira, Morocco) or Visual Voice Gallery (Montreal, Canada).

-His photographs have been published by World Press Photo, The Washington Post, Off The Wall, El Pais, Jeune Afrique, Vu magazine, Diptyk, L'Express, Afrique Magazine, l'Économiste, Huffpost and Telquel.
+His photographs have been published by World Press Photo, The Wall Street Journal, The Washington Post, Off The Wall, El Pais, Jeune Afrique, Diptyk, L'Express, Afrique Magazine, l'Économiste, Huffpost and Telquel.

 - Audio capture